plone/documentation/adapt-and-extend/theming/theme_product.rst

 Override Plone BrowserViews with jbot
 -------------------------------------

-A large part of the Plone UI are provided by BrowserView or Viewlet templates.
+A large part of the Plone UI is provided by BrowserView or Viewlet templates.

 That is the case for viewlets (all the blocks you can see when you call the url ``./@@manage-viewlets``).

 .. note:: to override them from the ZMI, you can go to ``./portal_view_customizations``.

-To overrides them from your theme product, the easiest way is to use ``z3c.jbot`` (Just a Bunch of Templates).
+To override them from your theme product, the easiest way is to use ``z3c.jbot`` (Just a Bunch of Templates).

 Since jbot is already included in the skeleton, you can just start using it, by putting in ``src/plonetheme/tango/browser/overrides/`` all the templates you want to override.